atefm/sql-chatbot/README.md

 # SQL Chatbot with FastAPI and OpenAI

-This project contains a SQL chatbot that uses OpenAI's to generate SQL queries based on user prompts and execute them on a PostgreSQL database.
+This project contains a SQL chatbot that uses OpenAI to generate SQL queries based on user prompts and execute them on a PostgreSQL database.
 It allows users to interact with the chatbot through a FastAPI web interface, where they can input questions related to the database.

 ## Design and Development Decisions